I specialize in technical communication and the rhetoric of health and medicine, and I am a leading expert in first responder documentation practices.

 My scholarship and teaching reflect my interdisciplinary education and work experience.
 While I was in school, I worked as an academic tutor, as academic support staff for university athletics, and as a veterinary assistant.
-I also earned my Emergency Medical Technician-Basic certificate.
+I also held my Emergency Medical Technician-Basic license and was a member of the National Registry.

 By working and studying in those spaces, I learned that my favorite part about them was the interaction among people: supporting students as they learned course content, teaching pet owners how to best care for their pets, learning how paramedics remembered and communicated vast amounts of information in a short period of time, and understanding how writing facilitated action in these contexts.